Tetany is a medical condition that leads to painful muscle contractions. It typically begins in the jaw and then progresses to the rest of the body.

 Because Tetany can be due to a severe condition, not seeking treatment can lead to serious complications and permanent damage.

-Once your healthcare provider has identified the underlying cause, you need to follow the treatment plan your healthcare provider explicitly designed to reduce the risk of potential complications.
+Once your healthcare provider has identified the underlying cause, you must follow the treatment plan your healthcare provider explicitly designed to reduce the risk of potential complications.
 Such complications may include the following:

 - Respiratory distress: Tetany can cause respiratory distress, as muscle spasms and contractions can interfere with normal breathing.